sethblocks/Anki-Vector-Screen-Cast/README.md

 # Anki-Vector-Screen-Cast
-Cast your screen to Anki/DDL Vector
+Easily Cast your screen to Anki/DDL Vector using the Vector SDK